kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/syncronous-vs-asyncronous.md

 In the example above, 'First' is logged, then 'Second', and finally 'Third'.
 Each operation is performed in order, one after the other.

-This model is straightforward and easy to follow, but it can lead to inefficiency.
+This model is straightforward to follow, but it can lead to inefficiency.
 For example, if you need to fetch data from a server, the entire program halts and waits until the data has been fetched, even if other parts of your program could be executing.
 (This is how Python works.
 It's inefficient)

 ## Asynchronous Programming